ninalutz/2022_Paseo/README.md

 1. Download repo
 2. Make sure you are connected to the internet
 3. Start up a local server
 4. Navigate to /face_vid_audio/index.html to record.
 This sketch must be run FIRST.
-Once this is loaded completely you can run loop.js
+Once this is loaded completely you can run loop.js at /face_vid_audio/play.html
 5. loop.js will want some data, so make that match with the preload directy and expectation of the number of files.